partmor/SDC-Traffic-Sign-Classifier/writeup.md

 ![cn1_filters]

-As expected the first layer contains filters that can detect very local patterns, like edges and lines.
+As expected the first layer contains filters that can detect local patterns, like edges and lines.
 Hence the feature maps of the inputed image:

 ![cn1_fmaps]